orbs-network/orbs-spec/behaviors/services/public-api.md

 * Block until `HandleTransactionResults` or `HandleTransactionError` are called with the relevant `tx_id`.
 * If a [configurable](../config/services.md) timeout expires during the block, fail.
   * Note: Beware of having the forwarded transaction fail somewhere else and swallowed without calling `HandleTransactionResults`, `HandleTransactionError`.
+* If during waiting for tx to be committed the node is shut down the call will return with an error. similar to timeout expiration

 &nbsp;
 ## `GetTransactionStatus` (method)